verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 If your test will take more than ~2 mintues it should probably go in a longer running regression test (but see first if you can create a smaller testcase first).

 ## Adding a test to vtr_reg_strong
+This describes adding a test to `vtr_reg_strong`, but the process is similar for the other regression tests.

 1. Create a configuration file